prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

    @> Model created successfully.

-Now, we can display all pores at once or each pore separately, as show below.
+Now, we can display all pores at once or each pore separately, as shown below.

 .. ipython:: python